 In 2011 the rains were an extension of the high spring runoff.
 In May, 1999 201 mm fell, another 200 mm fell in the next three months.
 In 2005, 246 mm fell in June and July most of it in one storm at the end of June.
 In 2011, 320 mm fell in May, June and July.
 May, 1999 was the wettest since 1940 and June 2005 was the wettest June on record.
 Whereas 2011, although unusually wet, was well below the record amounts.
 Another significant rainfall event occurred in 2010 with 152 mm in May and 114 mm in June, requiring the equivalent of more than two feet to be released from the lake ending in the middle of July.
 In the 37 years before 1999 rainfall did not cause one noteworthy problem on the lake and in the 24 years since there have been four major events and four minor ones.

-This chart shows the range of levels for each year since 1962.
+The chart below shows the range of levels on Pelican Lake since 1962.